BioKIC/symbiota-docs/content/editor/images/rotate/_index.en.md

 [Full Size](https://s.idigbio.org/idigbio-images-prod-fullsize/d7ce7fda69335db5966a2265e8771e1e.jpg)

-The safest solution is to rotate the actually image data (pixel definition) rather than just the setting the orientation tag.
+The safest solution is to rotate the actual image data (pixel definition) rather than just the setting the orientation tag.
 This can be done as a batch processing using image editing programs such as Adobe Lightroom or Photoshop.
 The link below provides a list of a number of free options for lossless rotation of images.
 For example, you can download “JPEG Lossless Rotator”, which is easy to use, shows the true rotation of the images within a folder, and provides lossless rotation tools.

 [List of Lossless Rotation Apps](http://jpegclub.org/losslessapps.html)